nikAizuddin/study_x86asm_linux/README.md

         Study about how to allocate and free heap memory using brk() systemcall.

+    simple_array
+        Study about structures and arrays in NASM Assembler.

     simple_boot
         Study about creating a simple boot program for IBM PC.